Frequently Asked Questions

 Which writers do you admire?

 I’m a huge fan of Lynda La Plante, the Prime Suspect TV show and novels sparked my interest in police procedural and crime fiction.
-I’ve read Thomas Harris’ books over and over, and I love Robert Galbraith’s Cormoran Strike series.
+I’ve read Thomas Harris’ books many times, and I love Robert Galbraith’s Cormoran Strike series.
 I also love the comic brilliance of Sue Townsend.

 What’s your typical writing day like?